 - ¼ cup milk (your choice)

-- 6 oz container banana creme greek yogurt
+- 6 oz container banana creme greek yogurt or any low sugar yogurt

 - 1 tablespoon banana extract